 Think of what the rats outside might already be eating.
 Are there figs or persimmons ripening and falling?
 Or does your neighbor feed squirrels peanuts?
 Your traps will work great if the rats are already comfortable with the bait you’re using.

-In general high-calorie, fattening or protein rich foods like candy, chocolate, bacon, granola bars, jams, and canned meats make excellent rodent baits.
+In general high-calorie, fattening or protein rich foods like candy, chocolate, bacon, granola bars, almond butter, jam, and canned meats make excellent rodent baits.

 Eco-friendly Rat Control.